TatianaVeda/MatchMe_app/README_eng_rus.md

 # Match Me - Meeting Application

-> A modern meeting application with Go backend, React frontend and real-time communication via WebSockets.
+> A modern meeting application with Go backend, React frontend and real-time communication via WebSockets and Redis.

 <p align="center">
   <a href="#english">English</a> |